eithompson/sylloge/spec.md

 Sylloge is a topic search system whose purpose is to increase the long-term value of a corpus of text to readers and writers.
 The user provides a search term ("topic") and is returned a document which contains all selections from the corpus that match the topic, and which is itself organized by the source document of each selection.
 This should be especially useful with corpora containing very long documents which cover many different topics (e.g., books, detailed book reviews/summaries, etc).

-The topic tagging NLP model (which determines whether a selection should be returned in a topic search) will be trained on Wikipedia data - this will restrict query-able topics to Wikipedia article titles.
+The topic tagging NLP model (which determines whether a selection should be returned in a topic search) will be trained on Wikipedia data - this will restrict query-able topics to Wikipedia article titles (at least as far as the NLP model is concerned - we can still do plaintext search for arbitrary strings).
 A selection of text will be determined as relevant to a topic if the selection is linguistically similar to the topic's Wikipedia page, **or** if it is linguistically similar to Wikipedia pages which are "close" to the topic's Wikipedia page.
 "Close" is measured by hyperlinks and Wikipedia "metastructures" (e.g., [Categories](https://en.wikipedia.org/wiki/Category:2007_video_games), [Portals](https://en.wikipedia.org/wiki/Portal:History), etc).

 ### A clarification

 The original motivation of Sylloge was to maximize the value of the users' own personal writings (such as a blog, or a personal collection of book summaries), ideally with the consequence of encouraging the user to write more by providing a way to usefully access their writings by topic.
 While this may continue to be a focus of the project, I have realized from scraping a blog (in order to provide some testing data) that indexing _others'_ writings may be just as useful.
 For instance, the user could add their favorite bloggers or writers to their corpus and easily search through their collected writings.
 Alternatively, bloggers could add this functionality to their site.
 Robin Hanson, Tyler Cowen, etc have all written enormous amounts of blog posts.
 Ideally, Sylloge would provide a better solution to search than bloggers' manual tagging, and plaintext search.

-## The multi-topic model
+## NLP and the multi-topic model

 The primary building block of Sylloge is what we'll call the **single-topic model**.
 This is a standard topic tagging NLP model **trained on Wikipedia**, whose input is a topic and a selection of text, and whose output is a boolean indicator of whether the text is a match for the topic.
 This can either be a simple bag-of-words approach ("does the frequency of each word in the selection from the corpus roughly correspond to the frequency of each word in the topic's wikipedia page?") or any of a number of more advanced models.